MathJSLab/mathjslab-calculator/help/en/log2.md

 * `Y = log2 (X)`

-Compute the base-2 logarithm of each element of X.
+Compute the base-2 logarithm of each element of `X`.

 See also: `pow2`, `log`, `log10`, `exp`.